splatterconstruct146/malaysia-prepaid-phone-plans-power-bi/README.md

 ## Files
 The files found in this repository and their descriptions are as follows:
 1. Prepaid Plans.xlsx: Data table holding the info used in the report.
-2. perpaidplans_neutral.pbix: The Power BI report.
+2. prepaidplans_neutral.pbix: The Power BI report.

 ## Sample Screenshots
 ![Screenshot 2023-12-01 212618](https://github.com/splatterconstruct146/malaysia-prepaid-phone-plans-power-bi/assets/135209633/fb0b616b-7181-42f8-a87a-0a9fc2930b2c)